 10 Ways to Go Gluten-Free

 Everyone can benefit from eating a wide range of gluten-free whole grains.
-Gluten-free cooking and baking goes beyond just replacing the few popular gluten grains wheat, barley, triticale, and rye in favorite recipes.
+Gluten-free cooking and baking goes beyond just replacing the few popular gluten grains — wheat, barley, triticale, and rye in favorite recipes.
 It is a celebration of the earth’s bounty.
-There are more whole grains that do not have gluten.
+There are more whole grains that do not have gluten than those that do.
 More choices, more whole grains and whole grain flours to mix and match with local, seasonal produce for an endless variety of daily meals.

 Gluten-Free Makeovers: you can make pasta dishes, pastries, just about everything that can be made with gluten can be made into delicious, nutritious, gorgeous dishes with a wide gluten-free whole grains and flours.

 Beyond Toast: Start your day with nutritional powerhouses: gluten-free grains such as millet, rolled oats, teff, quinoa, and amaranth make tasty porridges cooked in water or coconut milk with a variety spices like ginger and cinnamon, and dried fruits.
 Top with your favorite yogurt, milk, fruit, or maple syrup for a great breakfast.

 Pancakes and waffles are delicious and super nutritious made with one or a combination of gluten-free flours: teff, sorghum, quinoa, brown rice, corn, buckwheat, maca, and coconut flour.